worldmaking/digm5520/index.md

   - [Very important: how to free memory!](https://threejs.org/docs/#manual/en/introduction/How-to-dispose-of-objects)
   - [Tutorial on cleanup](https://threejsfundamentals.org/threejs/lessons/threejs-cleanup.html)
   - [Minimal demo](https://codepen.io/grrrwaaa/pen/abwxdPg) -- loads a scene from JSON, then unloads it (freeing GPU memory) every second
+  - Insight: it's not a simple problem.
+You have to manually track what images, textures, geometries, materials, (any others?) have been allocated on the GPU; and when they are to be unloaded, call `dispose()` on them.
+But only when no other element is referencing them anymore!
+    - If the entire scene is unloaded & recreated, this can be done by traversal of the root world object as in that codepen above.
+    - If the scene is being modified incrementally, don't want to dispose a material if another mesh is using it.
+Possibly requires reference counting.

 - References
   - [Building an in-game Editor](https://blog.mozvr.com/jinglesmash-editor/)